Laura Ingraham: Foreign policy

 Ingraham advocated for the 2003 invasion of Iraq.
 However, during the 2016 Republican Party presidential primaries, she said she considered the Iraq war a mistake, and criticized "Bushism" as Trump ran against Jeb Bush.
-In August 2019, Ingraham condemned China's "brutal violation of basic human rights" and China's Xinjiang re-education camps for Muslim ethnic minority groups.
+In August 2019, Ingraham condemned China's "brutal violation of basic human rights" and China's Xinjiang internment camps for Muslim ethnic minority groups.
 Ingraham is a supporter of Israel, which she called "one of our closest allies".
 She criticized Ilhan Omar's description of Israel as an apartheid regime.

 Donald Trump

 Ingraham is known for her strong support for Donald Trump.
-During his presidency, she acted as an informal advisor to the administration, flouting journalistic ethical norms.
+During his first presidency, she acted as an informal advisor to the administration, flouting journalistic ethical norms.
 In 2016 after Trump became the Republican nominee Ingraham expressed support for Trump during her speech at the Republican National Committee.
 In June 2019, Ingraham mocked reports that Trump had delayed his participation in D-Day commemoration activities to sit for an interview with her, strongly dismissing them as "patently false—fake news", despite video of the interview showing Trump saying, "These people are so amazing, and what they don't realize is that I'm holding them up because of this interview, but that's because it's you."

 January 6 United States Capitol attack conspiracy theories

 Following the attack on the United States Capitol by Trump supporters on January 6, 2021, Ingraham was among those who advanced the conspiracy theory that people associated with antifa were responsible.
 During the attack, she had texted Trump's Chief of Staff, Mark Meadows, "Mark, the president needs to tell people in the Capitol to go home.
 This is hurting all of us.
 He is destroying his legacy."
-But she downplayed Trump supporter involvement that evening on Ingraham Angle, stating, "They were likely not all Trump supporters.
+However, she downplayed Trump supporter involvement that evening on Ingraham Angle, stating, "They were likely not all Trump supporters.
 I have never seen Trump rally attendees wearing helmets, black helmets, brown helmets, black backpacks — the uniforms you saw in some of these crowd shots."
 She later ridiculed four members of the Capitol Police and D.C.
 Police who had responded to the insurrection, after they testified to House lawmakers on July 27, 2021.

-FBI search of Mar-A-Lago
+FBI search of Mar-a-Lago

-In 2022, Ingraham criticized the Justice Department and FBI for the search of Mar-a-Lago over Trump's handling of classified information, but suggested that Republican voters might "turn the page" and back another 2024 presidential candidate "if we can get someone who has all Trump’s policies, who’s not Trump".
+In 2022, Ingraham criticized the Justice Department and FBI for the search of Trump's private club and residence, Mar-a-Lago, over his handling of classified information, but suggested that Republican voters might "turn the page" and back another 2024 presidential candidate "if we can get someone who has all Trump's policies, who's not Trump".